Kubernetes Policy Action Configuration Reference Guide

 Verbs Configuration Guide

-The part that most affects 3rd-party client tool usage is verbs.
-Administrators specify the scope of resources users can access through apiGroups, resources, namespace, and name, and specify which APIs can be called via verbs, but even if you set the resource scope well, if you do not properly configure the verb groupings, tool usage becomes difficult.
-Even if you set the resource scope well, using the wrong verb combinations makes tools hard to use.
+The part most affected when using 3rd Party Client Tools is verbs.
+Administrators specify the scope of resources users can access through apiGroups, resources, namespace, and name, and specify which APIs can be called through verbs.
+Even if the resource scope is configured well, if the verb groupings are not properly configured, tool usage becomes difficult.

-- For users who only get View permissions, grant
+- For users who only receive View permissions, you must grant

 get,list, andwatchall together. - Using kubectl is not too difficult with just